-- use_env (Optional, Defaulted to True: Sets /p:UseEnv=true flag. - vcvars_ver (Optional, Defaulted to None): Specifies the Visual Studio compiler toolset to use. - winsdk_version (Optional, Defaulted to None): Specifies the version of the Windows SDK to use. - properties (Optional, Defaulted to None): Dictionary with new properties, for each element in the dictionary {name: value} it will append a /p:name="value" option. - output_binary_log (Optional, Defaulted to None): Sets /bl flag.
+- use_env (Optional, Defaulted to True: Sets /p:UseEnv=true flag.
+Note that this setting does not guarantee that environment variables from Conan will not be used by the compiler or linker.
+This is an MSBuild setting which simply specifies the behavior when environment variables conflict with equivalent properties from the project (via .vcxproj, .props or .targets files).
+Conan will still apply the relevant compiler and linker environment variables when spawning the MSBuild process.
+For example, if use_env=False is specified and if there is no AdditionalDependencies variable defined in the project, the LINK environment variable passed by Conan will still be used by the linker because it technically doesn't conflict with the project variable. - vcvars_ver (Optional, Defaulted to None): Specifies the Visual Studio compiler toolset to use. - winsdk_version (Optional, Defaulted to None): Specifies the version of the Windows SDK to use. - properties (Optional, Defaulted to None): Dictionary with new properties, for each element in the dictionary {name: value} it will append a /p:name="value" option. - output_binary_log (Optional, Defaulted to None): Sets /bl flag.
 If set to True then MSBuild will output a binary log file called msbuild.binlog in the working directory.
 It can also be used to set the name of log file like this output_binary_log="my_log.binlog".
 This parameter is only supported starting from MSBuild version 15.3 and onwards. - property_file_name (Optional, Defaulted to None): Sets p:ForceImportBeforeCppTargets.
 When None it will generate a file named conan_build.props.
 You can specify a different name for the generated properties file. - verbosity (Optional, Defaulted to None): Sets the /verbosity flag to the specified verbosity level.
 Possible values are "quiet", "minimal", "normal", "detailed" and "diagnostic". - definitions (Optional, Defaulted to None): Dictionary with additional compiler definitions to be applied during the build.
 Use a dictionary with the desired key and its value set to None to set a compiler definition with no value.